Discover the secret to making perfectly crispy and flavorful Lechon Kawali. Follow this step-by-step recipe to achieve a perfect crisp.

 - 4-5 cups of oil

 - Put pork belly in a large cooking pot and add water.
-Add in salt and pepper.
+Add in salt and pepper and bay leaves if using.
 Boil until the meat is soft.
-When the meat is done, drain the water and let the meat cool.Slice it into two and place it into a Ziploc.
-You can freeze the rest of the meat for next use or if you are cooking it directly, just let it sit in the fridge for half day.
+Drain the water and let the meat cool when it is done.
+You can freeze the rest of the meat for next use, or if you are cooking it directly, just let it sit in the fridge for half day.